-This year saw the invasion of telepresence robots—electromechanical avatars that allow you to be there without actually being there.
+This year we saw an invasion of telepresence robots—electromechanical avatars that allow you to be there without actually being there.
 Today, half a dozen companies are selling, or will start selling, these robots.
 I’ve tested two of the robots myself, discussing at length their technical merits as well as their practical shortcomings, and even helped a colleague build his own robotic self.

 Although the technology behind these robots is fascinating, I’m also interested in the historical and philosophical aspects of telepresence.
 Telepresence robots didn’t come out of nowhere; they stem from a convergence of different technologies, each with its own history.
 The advent of robotic telepresence also reflects a moment in time when many of us are becoming ever more connected and available.